 (Matt.
 13:22) Weeds and thorny bushes and briars grow up in my path and once or twice a year I carry a weed eater back there to mow them down so they don't choke up my path and take it away from me.
 (Matt.
 16:26) It is a constant work to remove clutter and debris that fall from the trees into my path and hinder my physical walk just like the desire for gain must be removed before it can hinder my spiritual walk with God.

-We live in the extreme head of a little holler (hillbilly slang: a mountain valley, the hollow between two mountain ridges) My path starts just outside the drive thru gate and goes uphill.
+We live in the extreme head of a little holler (hillbilly slang: a mountain valley, the hollow between two mountain ridges or points) My path starts just outside the drive thru gate and goes uphill.
 (Matt.
 24:13) I know it's a hard walk and I know I'll hurt but the reward is worth the toil.
 The vertical contour of the hills is a very steep place followed by a more gentle slope of varying degrees we call a "flat" that leads uphill to the next "steep" as we call them.

 There are four steeps and three flats in my climb to the top of the little ridge in the first leg of my walk and those steeps are leg busters, especially when the legs are old and skinny.
 Well into the second steep my legs are burning from my toil and they feel like they're full of hot water.
 I'm breathing too hard for my nostrils to carry the load and my mouth flops open.
 (Phil.
 3:12-14 keywords: press and prize) If I stop to rest that makes it two walks, not one, so I press on.
 If I make it, the prize is that I've made it.

 (John 14:22-26) There is some kind of physical driver in me.
 I don't say it with pride or shame, it just is, that's all I know.
 It puts me in mind of a time in boot camp.
-The DI's had decided my platoon needed to be punished for some infraction or other.
+The Marine DI's had decided my platoon needed to be punished for some infraction or other.